Lio Rush: Personal life

 Green resides in Los Angeles, California.
 He has three sons.
-He married Sarah Wah on December 21, 2018.
-Green stated that the tattoo he has on his stomach is a poem that was written by his mother for his deceased brother, Lorenzo, who died at a young age.
-Green also stated that he did not know about his brother until his mother told him about him on his first day of high school.
+He married Sarah Lai Wah on December 21, 2018 in Las Vegas.
+Green has numerous tattoos; he stated that one of the tattoos he has on his stomach is a poem that was written by his mother for his late brother Lorenzo, who died at a young age.
+Green also stated that he did not know about his brother until he was told about him by his mother on his first day of high school.